arman7rm/Roku-channel/README.md

 # Thoughts
 This was a fun project to learn SceneGraph and  BrightScript.
 It is a simple UI that initially renders an Overhang and a loading component while fetching data from an API in the background.
-Once the data is retrieved, validated and sanitized, it is stored in a content node which is used to render a GridScreen that features a ZoomList Component, display varies titles (in the form of rowListItemComponents) in categorical rows.
+Once the data is retrieved, validated and sanitized, it is stored in a content node which is used to render a GridScreen that features a ZoomList Component, displaying various titles (in the form of rowListItemComponents) in categorical rows.

 # Future improvements - What I would do given more time with this feature:
 - Add unit testing for the various brs files ensuring comoponents load and methods execute as expected.